 Startup and pre-IPO companies aren’t the only great non-stock investment opportunities, though.
 There are plenty of alternative assets to invest in, ranging from securitized art and cannabis to crowdfunding and cryptocurrency.
 One easy way to invest in alternative assets is through a self-directed IRA at Alto.

 To help you sort through your options, we’ve compiled a list of 10 of the best non-stock investments.
-We’ve also identified partners that offer investment opportunities within each alternative asset, allowing you to access them through your Alto IRA.

 1. Venture Capital